Niklas-Werner/alterorb-api-viewer/README.md

 A viewer for the [AlterOrb](https://alterorb.net/) [API](https://github.com/alterorb/http-api).

-You can use the AlterOrb API Viwer ar´t <https://alterorb-api-viewer.now.sh/>.
+You can use the AlterOrb API Viewer at <https://alterorb-api-viewer.now.sh/>.

 ## Building